n0rdy/n0rdy-blog/content/posts/20250129/postgres-index-meets-bcrypt-column.md

 Hello there!
 In the [previous post "What Okta Bcrypt incident can teach us about designing better APIs"](https://n0rdy.foo/posts/20250121/okta-bcrypt-lessons-for-better-apis/), we discussed the 72-chars limit of the input value of the Bcrypt hashing algorithm that caused quite a big security incident in the industry.
 That reminded me about another example of Bcrypt misuse that I personally came across a few years ago while investigating a quite nasty performance issue with one of the services.
 Let's jump right into it!

-TODO: add a message to subscribe to my newsletter

 A product manager of one of the neighbouring teams approached me and asked if I could help them with the performance degradation that had been experienced lately with their newest feature, when the users were prompted to enter their SSN (social security number), and they'd get a dashboard with the personalized data about them.
 The simplified architecture looked like this:

 ![image]() TODO FIXME